Obstacle

 An obstacle (also called a barrier, impediment, or stumbling block) is an object, thing, action or situation that causes an obstruction.
+A obstacle blocks or hinders our way forward.
 Different types of obstacles include physical, economic, biopsychosocial, cultural, political, technological and military.

 Types

 Physical

 As physical obstacles, we can enumerate all those physical barriers that block the action and prevent the progress or the achievement of a concrete goal.
 Examples: